MithrilJS/ospec/README.md

   - An error thrown in the `before` hook will cause the streaks and nested specs to be ignored.
 The `after` hook will run.
   - An error thrown in a task...
     - ...prevents further streaks and nested specs in the current spec from running.
 The `after` *hook* of the spec will run.
     - ...if thrown in a `beforeEach` hook of a streak, causes the streak to be hollowed out.
 Hooks defined in nested scopes and the actual test will not run.
-The `afterEach` hook corresponding to the one that crashed will run though as will those defined in outer scopes.
+However, the `afterEach` hook corresponding to the one that crashed will run, as will those defined in outer scopes.

 For every error thrown, a "bail out" failure is reported.